 Figure 1.
 Increasing secure tenure for agriculture and support for agricultural productivity versus insecure tenure and criminalization of most forest use has intensified the pressure on the natural forest.

-PFM achieves its results through some fundamental principles or building blocks:
+PFM achieves its results through some fundamental principles and building blocks.